ralfbiedert/openh264-rs/README.md

   FWIW, we consider OpenH264's `h264dec` the reference decoder.
 If you can get it to emit YUV it would be a bug if we can't.
 However, any stream / frame it fails on is pretty much a _wontfix_ for us.

-### OpenH264 Patches Applied

-Ideally the embedded upstream should be pristine.
-That said, the following patches have been applied to fix Valgrind issues and crashes on some platforms:

-- `decoder.cpp` - removed `if (pCtx->pDstInfo) pCtx->pDstInfo->iBufferStatus = 0;` which seems to write to previously deallocated memory.

-Help with upstreaming them would be appreciated.

 ### Contributing

 PRs are very welcome.
 Feel free to submit PRs and fixes right away.
 You can open issues if you want to discuss things, but due to time restrictions on my side the project will have to rely on people contributing.